Menu Back to Pharmacovigilance-and-Risk-Management

 • Jeremy Jokinen, PhD, MS

-Jeremy Jokinen, PhD, MS Vice President and Head, Global Risk Management and International Patient Safety
+Jeremy Jokinen, PhD, MS Vice President and Head, Safety Evidence and Sciences

 • Jamie Ridley Klucken, PharmD, MBA, RPh